How to Manage Large-Scale Art Projects (Step-by-Step)

 g.
 Asset Management: Standardise the way you name files for consistency—it makes data miles easier to search for, due to identifiability.
 For example, stick to a format like “Project Name_Date_Content Description_Version”.

 h.
-Asset Library: An organised storage of all assets of your project.
+Asset Library: An organised storage of all project's assets.

 i.
 Version Control: Implement a system for tracking asset versions.
 For example, on the TESSR app, you may upload multiple versions of a singular scene in our Review module—this will be compiled under designated tabs as a Rendition File.